MingFei2001/HeyAPI/README.md

 ### API Endpoints

 The server also exposes various API endpoints.
-You can test these using tools like `curl`, Postman, or your browser\'s developer tools.
+You can test these using command-line tools like `curl`, API clients like Postman, or FOSS alternatives such as Requestly.

 Example API endpoint: